Solar Panel Physics: Harnessing the Power of the Sun

 Solar Cell P/N Junction

-Phosphorous (n-type) has an extra electron in its electron cloud.
-Boron (p-type) lacks an electron in its electron cloud.
-Some of the extra electrons from the silicon doped with phosphorous (n-type) move to the boron side (p-type).
-Because the n-type loses an electron, it becomes positive while the p-type becomes negative.
-As the crystal is grown, boron is replaced by phosphorous and this creates a p/n junction, or a negative end and a positive end within the silicon cell.
+As the crystal is grown, boron is replaced by phosphorous creating a gradient called a P/N junction.
+Phosphorous (N-region) has an extra electron in its electron cloud.
+Boron (P-region) lacks an electron in its electron cloud.
+Some of the extra electrons from the N-region move to the P-region.
+Because the N-region loses an electron, it becomes positive while the P-region becomes negative.
+This local charge imbalance creates an electric field in the depletion region.

 Photons from sunlight hit the silicon cell and excite electrons due to the photoelectric effect.
 These excited electrons leave the n-type region because there are already extra electrons present.
 They are collected by metal electrodes on the n-type surface of the solar cell and flow through a circuit on their way to the p-type region.
 This circuit is completed by wires and can include other components like a simple light bulb.
 The electrons flow through another electrode into the p-type region.
 They then flow across the crystal to replace the electrons that left the n-type region, completing the circuit.
 That’s how sunlight produces electricity!